MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Mixing Recurrent SDTs Architecture

-In this section, we propose a novel method called \textit{MIXing Recurrent soft decision Trees} (MIXRTs), like QMIX, which can represent a much richer class of action-value functions.
-The overall architecture of MIXRTs is illustrated in Fig.~\ref{fig3}, which consists of two main components as follows: (i) an individual action-value function for each agent, and (ii) a mixing trees component similar to the RTCs hyper-tree in which a joint action-value function $Q_{tot}$ is factorized into individual action-value function $Q_{i}$ of each agent $i$ under the advantage-based IGM constraint.
-The two components are trained in a centralized manner, and each agent uses its own factorized individual action-value function $Q_i$ to take action during decentralized execution.
+In this section, we propose a novel method called \textit{MIXing Recurrent soft decision Trees} (MIXRTs), which can represent a much richer class of action-value functions analogous to advanced CTDE algorithms.
+The overall architecture of MIXRTs is illustrated in Fig.~\ref{fig3}, including two main components as follows: (i) an ensemble of RTCs as an individual action-value function for each agent, and (ii) a mixing component similar to the ensemble of RTCs in which a joint action-value function $Q_{tot}$ is factorized into the individual action-value function $Q_{i}$ of each agent $i$ under the IGM constraint.
+The two components are trained in a centralized manner and each agent uses its own factorized individual action-value function $Q_i$ to take actions during decentralized execution.
 Each component is elaborated on next.